jw2476/cslog/devlogs/triangle/mod.typ

 === Execution Model

 Before I get to logical devices, I needed to do some research into Vulkan's execution model so I understood what queues were.
 All operations in Vulkan have to be recorded into `CommandBuffer` objects, from drawing to rescaling an image.
-Once these `CommandBuffer` objects are recorded they can be submitted to a `Queue` on the GPU, `Queue`s are a bit like threads but on a GPU, each `Queue` can have a `CommandBuffer` submitted, so multiple `CommandBuffer`s can be executed at once.
-For this program I am only using one `Queue` so the graphics code will be executed like a single-threaded program, I decided this because of the extra complexity multi-threaded GPU code would create.
-Each `Queue` belongs to a queue family, which is a collection of `Queue`s with the same capabilities, such as presenting, or running compute shaders.
-Using the CPU analogy, `Queue`s would be the threads and queue families would be the cores.
+Once these `CommandBuffer` objects are recorded they can be submitted to a `Queue` on the GPU, queues are a bit like threads but on a GPU, each queue can have a `CommandBuffer` submitted, so multiple `CommandBuffer` object can be executed at once.
+For this program I am only using one queue for graphics so rendering will be executed like a single-threaded program, I decided this because of the extra complexity multi-threaded GPU code would create.
+Each queue belongs to a queue family, which is a collection of queues with the same capabilities, such as presenting, or running compute shaders.
+Using the CPU analogy, queues would be the threads and queue families would be the cores.

 Now I knew what `Queue`s were, I was ready to create a logical device.